Published 23:01 IST, February 8th 2020

 India mulls 'digital tax'

-Experts state that once new tax bill is passed, Centre will be able to tax revenue of e-commerce firms such as Amazon, Alibaba and eBay which sell goods or services based on data collected from its users apart from streaming giants like Amazon, Netflix.
+Experts state that once the new tax bill is passed, the Centre will be able to tax revenue of e-commerce firms such as Amazon, Alibaba and eBay which sell goods or services based on data collected from its users apart from streaming giants like Amazon, Netflix.
 Moreover, firms like Facebook and Google which host targetted advertisements and monetize data using cookies will also be taxed.
 India had levied a 6% equalization tax also referred too as 'Google tax' in 2016.

 Advertisement